mhzed/wordvec_query/README.md

 wordvec_query
 --------

-The wordvec query service.
+Provides interface (apache thrift) for wordvec lookup and find nearest neighbors.

-The nmslib doesn't work.
+The nmslib relies on the nmslib docker container, but the results seem all wrong, and the indexing speed is unbearably slow.

-The annoy version works.
+The annoy version works well.

 ## index/server